micaris/Beng-Project/README.md

 Institution: The University of Sheffield

 About:
-- Using Turing Learning and Genetic algorithm to generate datasets with similar stats but different graphs
+- Using Machine learning algorithms to generate datasets with similar stats but different graphs

 Aim:
 - To come up with an algorithm that takes in a 2-dimentional dataset and generates other